-We get a lot of questions about how to find the optimal resolution to bitrate ratio, and the truth is there really is no right or wrong answer.
-Depending on your encoder, streaming platform and audience, your resolution and bitrate will very likely be different, and because not everybody has the highest quality computer, there won’t be a bitrate that can work for every single viewer.
-That being said, the best thing you can do is optimize the ratio to have it viewable for the majority of your audience.
-Here’s how you can understand what the best bitrate for your stream is.
+We get a lot of questions about how to find the optimal resolution to bitrate ratio.
+The truth is, there really is no right or wrong answer.
+Depending on your encoder, video content, audience, and streaming destination, your resolution and bitrate will likely be different.
+That being said, you can optimize your resolution and bitrate to ensure consistent video quality and make your video viewable by the majority of your audience.

 What Are Resolutions?
 What Are Bitrates?